nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 You can also find CCA Manager's user guide [here](https://ay2021s1-cs2113t-f14-1.github.io/tp/UserGuide.html)

 ## 2. Setting up
-Refer to the guide [here](https://github.com/AY2021S1-CS2113T-F14-1/tp/blob/master/README.md).
+For running the software release, refer to the guide [here](https://github.com/AY2021S1-CS2113T-F14-1/tp/blob/master/README.md).

+To set up the project for development.
+Follow the following steps:

+* Ensure that Java 11 or higher is installed on the development machine.
+* Download the source code from the CCA Manager repository [here](https://github.com/AY2021S1-CS2113T-F14-1/tp).
+* You may choose to set up an IDE to facilitate easy development of the project.
+The team uses [Intellij IDEA](https://www.jetbrains.com/idea/) for developing the project.
+Other IDEs may be used, but have not been verified to work.
+* Import the project folder into your IDE.

 ## 3. Design and Implementation
 This section seeks to explain the high-level design of the application.
 Given below is a quick overview of each component and the explanation of the design architecture in greater detail.
-Diagrams found in our documentation were generated using PlantUML and references were made to addressbook-level2 for the structure of the classes and packages.
-The structures have been modified to meet the needs of our application.
+Diagrams found in our documentation were generated using PlantUML, in compliance to the UML standards defined in the module requirements.

 ### 3.1.
 Input Parsing
 ![Parser](BackendDiagram/ParserFlow.png)